RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ## Getting Shells

 Before you can catch the shell, you'll first need to start a listener.
-You use the commands `mtls`, `http`, `https`, and `dns` to start listeners for each protocol (remember endpoints specified with `--http` can connect to a listener started with `https`).
+You use the commands `mtls`, `http`, `https`, and `dns` to start listeners for each protocol (remember endpoints specified with `--http` can connect to a `https` listener).
 You can use the `jobs` command to view and manage listeners running in the background.
 Listeners support both sessions and beacons callbacks:

 ```
 sliver > mtls